This is just as

 They got

-planning and made the necessary changes to their appearances plus mannerisms so
+planning and made the necessary changes to their appearances and mannerisms so

-that they can fool the other parent.
-The plan worked and both got to know the
+that they could fool the other parent.
+The plan worked, and both got to know

-other parent, but things take a turn when Mitch their father was planning on
+the other parent.
+But things took a turn when Mitch, their father, was planning

-getting married to a young lady named Vicky.
-The girls did not take kindly to
+on getting married to a young lady named Vicky.
+The girls did not take kindly

-this new person trying to join their family and decided to do something about
+to this new person trying to join their family and decided to do something

 When the credits

-come in the only thing that still stands out is how Mills virtually carried
+roll, the only thing that still stands out is how Mills virtually carried this

-this movie.
-The Parent Trap screenplay can be predictable at most times, but it
+movie.
+The Parent Trap screenplay can be predictable at times, but it delivers

-delivers the need fun and excitement for a family time, add to that Mills timely
+the needed fun and excitement for family time.
+Add to that Mills’ timely

 0 comments: